SathvikaKasam/TypingSpeed/README.md

 # TypingSpeed
-This project will track errors and measure the typing speed (i.e. number of words typed for a minute)
+This project will track errors and measure the typing speed (i.e. number of words typed per minute)